miku/memcldj/README.md

     Usage of memcldj:
       -addr="127.0.0.1:11211": hostport of memcache
       -b=10000: batch size
-      -key="id": document key to use a id in dot notation -retry=10: retry set this many times
+      -key="id": key to use
-      -verbose=false: be verbose
+      -retry=10: retry set operation this many times -verbose=false: be verbose
       -w=4: number of workers